QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 - Add automations / APIs / webhooks that trigger when a question's data cart is filled in a way that meets some question's criteria
 - Analyze and sort questions.
 For example, which questions lead to the most follow-on questions (most interesting)?
 Which questions have the most data carts filled (most evidence)?
 Which questions are requested by the most people (broadest reach)?

 But wait, there's more!
 If you order within the next 30 minutes, we'll throw in a FREE travel-size microfiber sham.
-That's at $20 value!
+That's a $20 value!
 (Some restrictions apply*)

-# Why the name "QuestTrain"?
+# Why the name *QuestTrain*?

-QuestTrain sounds like "question," and the ".com" domain name was much cheaper.
+QuestTrain sounds like *question*, and the ".com" domain name was much cheaper.
 Plus, the train analogy works on many levels: *train of thought*, *learning tracks*, *making the connection*, search *engine*, etc...
 And finally, we're on a *quest* for understanding.
 We're very pro-wordplay.

 # What's the bottom line?